 Welcome to this website on Bilston steelworks.
 If you stop here for awhile and check the date you will find that you have been transported back to around the year 1973 and the small town of Bilston, near Wolverhampton in the West Midlands of the UK.
 Travel half a mile or so along the Millfields Road to the west of the town and you will come to a place known as Spring Vale.
 This is where iron and steel making is still carried out just as it has been for two hundred years or more and the large blue and white sign outside the main gate clearly proclaims it to be Bilston Iron and Steelworks.
 The place where I, Andrew Simpson, spent the first six years of my working life, from 1972 to 1978.
-Today it is a housing estate and all that remains of the original site is the Social club and Training Centre.
-A chimney sculpture and plaque (above) may also be glimpsed at the nearby traffic island, otherwise there is nothing visible to hint at what was once there….
+Today it is a housing estate and all that remained of the original site until recently was the Social Club and Training Centre.
+In 2019 however the Social Club was demolished leaving the Training Centre as the last building standing.
+This has at least been modernised and is in active use.
+As for the works itself, a chimney sculpture and plaque (above) may be glimpsed at the nearby traffic island, otherwise there is nothing visible to hint at what was once there….

 This is not a site to officially document BSC Bilston works, listing production records or a precise time line of events.
 It also does not cover the battle to save the works.
 Hopefully it will simply complement websites already established by others.